MelTok: 2D Tokenization for Single-Codebook Audio Compression: Conclusion

 \section{Conclusion}

-In this paper, we introduce MelCap, a “one-codebook-for-all” neural codec that compresses speech, music, and general sound with a single codebook.
-We achieved this by converting mel-spectrograms into discrete tokens in a single codebook, and then reconstructing high-quality audio from these tokens using a vocoder.
-During this process, we encountered over-smoothing issues, which we mitigated through careful loss design.
-These findings provide new insights for future research in audio codec development.
+In this paper, we introduce MelTok, a neural codec that compresses full-bandwidth audio into a single codebook.
+We achieve this by converting mel-spectrograms into discrete tokens using a 2D tokenizer, and then reconstructing high-quality audio from these tokens with a vocoder.
+In the process, we investigate the disentangled distributions obtained from 2D tokenization.
+These findings offer new insights for future research in audio codec development.
 Specifically: First, incorporating perceptual loss into the reconstruction stage helps preserve more structure detail in the codebook.
 Second, two-stage training stabilizes the overall training process, leading to faster convergence than GAN-based models.
 Third, using mel-spectrograms as the representation better preserves frequency details during compression.